 - CAST (Coping and Support Training).
 This group therapy program is designed to help teens cope with struggles such as depression, worry, family relationships, peer and dating relationships, and coping with the effects of bullying by learning life skills, and utilizing peer and group support.
 (Offered at the Punta Gorda location only.)

 - TBOS (Therapeutic Behavioral On-Site).
-TBOS offers community-based individual and family therapy services at home, school, and/or work for children with severe mental health and/or substance abuse issues who are at risk of more restrictive placement.
+TBOS offers community-based individual and family therapy services at home, school, and/or work for children with severe mental health and/or substance use issues who are at risk of more restrictive placement.

 Recovery Center.
 Our Recovery Center provides a 7-day detox program that medically treats for symptoms of substance withdrawal as well as an intensive residential rehabilitation program.